 The building footprints have been determined to be less than 8 percent of the area of the site, resulting in an average of 4,400 SF per building.
-The community building (clubhouse) is located within the 100-foot minimum yard depth under Town Zoning Code Section 198-110 (C)(5)(i).
+The community building (clubhouse) is located within the permitted setbacks of the R-40 District (100 feet from all exterior lot lines of the property).

-In regard to potential noise impacts, pursuant to Town Code § 141-1 Legislative Intent:
+In regard to potential noise impacts, pursuant to Town Code § 141.1 Legislative Intent: